codefarma/wprx-todolist/readme.md

 Initial Requirements:

-* Admin users can create new To Do lists with the following attributes: (Title, Owner)
+* Users can create new To Do lists with the following attributes: (Title, Owner)
-* Admin users can create tasks associated with To Do lists with the following attributes: (Title, Status, List Order)
+* Users can create tasks associated with To Do lists with the following attributes: (Title, Status, List Order)
-* Admin users can update the status of tasks in the To Do list
+* Users can update the status of tasks in the To Do list

 ## Scaffolding